Skip to main content

 Then, in 1843, an agent for the Erie Railway had the idea of transporting milk from upstate Orange County to New York City.
 Lines a block long formed at the Erie terminal to buy all the milk offered for sale.
 Soon wholesome country milk was widely available for about two-thirds of the cost of swill milk and drove the latter from the market.
 The improvement in child care, public health, and quality of urban life was considerable.

-But however practical railroads were, however great their effect on the quality and possibilities of everyday life and on the economy, it was their potential for speed that captivated the imagination of the people.
+But, however practical railroads were, however great their effect on the quality and possibilities of everyday life and on the economy, it was their potential for speed that captivated the imagination of the people.
 Human beings had never been able to travel at even ten miles an hour.
 Now it was possible to travel at two, even three times that speed for hour after hour, a thing inconceivable to anyone who had lived even a quarter of a century earlier.
 It is little wonder that the rail-road almost immediately acquired a symbolic role for the early Victorians.
 It seemed to them the epitome of their new-found technological prowess and of the progress that they came to regard, with every good reason, as the hallmark of their new civilization.

-Even Philip Hone, only fifteen months after he had been yearning for the return of the good old days, was astounded at how news from Great Britain had been carried by ship to Boston and that “the distance from Boston [to New York], 240 miles, was traveled by railroad and steamboat in the astonishingly short time of seven hours and five minutes.
+Even Philip Hone, only 15 months after he had been yearning for the return of the good old days, was astounded at how news from Great Britain had been carried by ship to Boston and that “the distance from Boston [to New York], 240 miles, was traveled by railroad and steamboat in the astonishingly short time of seven hours and five minutes.
 What a change from the times when the mail stage left for Boston once a fortnight, and consumed a week in going to Philadelphia!”

 As should be expected, the younger generation had none of Hone’s occasional misgivings.
 “It’s a great sight to see a large train get underway,” George Templeton Strong wrote in 1839, when he was only nineteen.
 “I know of nothing that would more strongly impress our great-great grandfathers with an idea of their descendant’s progress in science....
 Just imagine such a concern rushing unexpectedly by a stranger to the invention on a dark night, whizzing and rattling and panting, with its fiery furnace gleaming in front, its chimney vomiting fiery smoke above, and its long train of cars rushing along behind like the body and tail of a gigantic dragon—or like the d—1 himself—and all darting forward at the rate of twenty miles an hour.
 Whew!”